arpitgenius489/online-qr-code-scanner/README.md

 ## ✨ Features

-- **📷 QR Code Scanning**: Use your device's camera to scan QR codes and instantly view their content.
 - **🖨️ QR Code Generation**: Create QR codes for any text or URL with ease.
 - **✏️ Edit & Open**: Modify scanned QR code content or open links directly in your browser.
 - **⌨️ Keyboard Shortcuts**: